karmsingh691/Arduino-Radio-Controlled-Car/README.md

 ## Current Build

-The images shown below is the first iteration of the arduino car, including the joystick that is connected to the transmitting Arduino Nano.
+The images below are the first iteration of the arduino car, including the joystick that is connected to the transmitting Arduino Nano.
 Future plans include converting the transmitter into a PCB board so the controller can be more handheld.

 There are currently two parts of the project that controls the arduino car wirelessly: the transmitting and receiving end.